unbeauvoyage/aspire-ai-chat-demo/README.md

   The backend is built with **ASP.NET Core** and interacts with an LLM using **Microsoft.Extensions.AI**.
 It leverages `IChatClient` to abstract the interaction between the API and the model.
 Chat responses are streamed back to the client using stream JSON array responses.

 - **Data & Persistence:**
-  Uses **Entity Framework Core** with **CosmosDB** for flexible, cloud-based NoSQL storage.
-This project utilizes the **new preview CosmosDB emulator** for efficient local development.
+  Uses **Entity Framework Core** with **PostgreSQL** for reliable relational data storage.
+The project includes database migrations for easy setup and version control of the schema.

 - **AI & Chat Capabilities:**
   - Uses **Ollama** (via OllamaSharp) for local inference, enabling context-aware responses.
-  - In production, the application switches to [**Azure OpenAI**](https://azure.microsoft.com/en-us/products/ai-services/openai-service) for LLM capabilities.
+  - In production, the application switches to [**OpenAI**](https://openai.com/) for LLM capabilities.

 - **Frontend UI:**
   Built with **React**, the user interface offers a modern and interactive chat experience.
 The React application is built and hosted using [**Caddy**](https://caddyserver.com/).